-- 8.1 In order to obtain the greatest safety benefit from GPWS, operators who are required to operate aeroplanes equipped with GPWS as per the Air Navigation Regulation (ANR) 23 and the AIC 07/09 OPS Clause 4 dated 17 Dec 2009, should ensure that the flight crew are provided with the minimum training and follow procedures as stipulated in this AIC. - 8.2 The operator is also required to maintain relevant records of all ground and simulator training provided to the flight crew for perusal by the CAAF as and when required.
+- 7.1 In order to obtain the greatest safety benefit from GPWS, operators who are required to operate aeroplanes equipped with GPWS as per [applicable regulatory requirements] should ensure the flight crew are provided with the minimum training and follow procedures as stipulate in this AC. - 7.2 The operator is also required to maintain relevant records of all ground and simulator training provided to the flight crew for perusal by the CAA as and when required.